7Prince11/WeatherAPI/README.md

 # Short Inf
-This project I will continue
+I will continue this project